Frenectomy in Milpitas

 Black curved arrow pointing right on a white background

-Frenulum Release: The restricted tissue is carefully released using a precise laser or surgical method.
+Frenulum Release: The restricted tissue is carefully released using a precise laser frenectomy or surgical method.

 Black curved right-pointing arrow icon on a white background